How Common Is Bestiality and Zoophillia? Definitions, Facts, and Statistics

 - Bestiality arrests have only decreased one time in history from 1975-80 to 1981-85.

-- 72.5% of animals were well-known or lived in close proximity to the convicted.
+- 72.5% of animals were well-known or lived close to the convicted.

 - 27.5% of animals that are victims of bestiality are the property of others than the offender.

-- 7.5% of bestiality offenders also act in violent or sadistic ways against the animal so that it results in death or euthanasia.
+- 7.5% of bestiality offenders also act in violent or sadistic ways against the animal which results in death or euthanasia.

 - 1% of bestiality offenders have sex with dead animals.

-- 3.5% of bestiality offenders were also convicted of soliciting animals to others.
+- 3.5% of bestiality offenders were also convicted of soliciting animals from others.

 - 1% reported that they committed bestiality because they were drunk or high.